mlforcada/Appraise/readme_gisting.txt

 * --set - set ID.
 A unique and descriptive name for the current set of tasks, will be seen in exported results.
 If not specified, will be set to a unique but undescriptive randomized ID.
 * -hd, --hide_orig - hide original sentences from the task (please provide them to the script anyway).
+* -b, --batch - when generating a task with both source and machine translation sentences, use this flag to generate four files at once with different assistance modes (source sentence, machine translation, both and none) with the same gaps.

 Note: for tags and machine translation, you may generate them on the go by specifying path to Apertium modes.
 Each Apertium language pair contains the /modes folder with .mode files.
 The simple translation